dougeby/IntuneDocs/intune/vpn-settings-windows-10.md

   - **L2TP**
   - **PPTP**

   When you choose a VPN connection type, you may also be asked for the following settings:
+    - **Always On**: Enable to automatically connect to the VPN connection when the following happens:
+      - Users sign into their devices
+      - The network on the device changes
+      - The screen on the device turns back on after being turned off

     - **Authentication method**: Select how you want users to authenticate to the VPN server.
 Using **certificates** provides enhanced capabilities, such as zero-touch experience, on-demand VPN, and per-app VPN.
     - **Remember credentials at each logon**: Choose to cache the authentication credentials.
     - **Custom XML**: Enter any custom XML commands that configure the VPN connection.
+    - **EAP Xml**: Enter any EAP XML commands that configure the VPN connection

 #### Pulse Secure example